 PhD students in the Humanities and Social Sciences receive 20 quarters (5 full years) of funding.
-Additional quarters may be banked through the fifth year and used in the sixth year (see below).
+In most programs additional quarters may be banked through the fifth year and used in the sixth year (see below).
 PhD students in the Sciences and Engineering are typically funded for at least five years through a combination of funding by The Graduate School (TGS) and adviser/program funding.
 Graduate student funding is a shared responsibility.
 While financial commitments are made to PhD students for a set number of years, it is important to understand that the overall graduate funding budget is dependent on a significant number of PhD students obtaining external funding.

 During what months/quarters are PhD stipends paid?

 PhD students are paid year round including over the breaks while they are registered full-time (other than TGS 512), and the funding quarters do not exactly match the academic quarters.
 For example, the first stipend payment for new students is for the period of 9/1 – 9/30 even though classes do not start until late September (e.g., 9/22 for Fall 2018).
 Conversely, a student who graduates in the Spring quarter (completes in May) is paid through 5/31 even though classes run a couple of weeks into June.
 Students receive 3 months of stipend for each quarter although the timing does not exactly match the academic schedule.
 Below are the funding quarters: